Indicia-Team/indicia-docs/site-building/iform/customising-page-functionality.rst

 ... tip::

   If you add a URL parameter called ``notranslate`` to your page's address (it doesn't matter what value you give it), then the page will output the untranslated text for each translateable item, in square brackets.
 That makes it easy to work out the keys you need to translate the page.

 Providing custom validation code
 --------------------------------

-When the form submission has been built, ready to send to the warehouse, it is possible to run custom PHP to validation the form POST data and return an array of errors.
-To do this, create a folder within your iform module iform\client_helpers\prebuilt_forms\validation.
+When the form submission has been built, ready to send to the warehouse, it is possible to run custom PHP to validate the form POST data and return an array of errors.
+To do this,

+* For Drupal 7 or earlier, create a folder within your iform module ``iform/client_helpers/prebuilt_forms/validation``.
 Inside this folder, create a file called validate.\ *nid*\ .php where the *nid* is replaced by your page's Drupal node ID.
+* For Drupal 8 or later, create a folder ``<public files path>/indicia/validation``.
+Inside this folder, create a file called node.\ *nid*\ .php where the *nid* is replaced by your page's Drupal node ID.

 This file will be automatically loaded by the iform module at the appropriate point.
 Inside the PHP file, create a single function called iform_custom_validation which recieves a $post parameter containing form post array and returns an an associative array of control names with error messages.
 It can of course return an empty array if there are no problems found.
 Here's an